joefreeman/topical/README.md

 _Simple server-maintained state synchronisation._

-Implement an Elixir module, which defines how to initialise and maintain a 'topic'.
+Implement an Elixir module to define how to initialise and maintain a 'topic'.
 On the client side, use a React hook (or the JavaScript library directly) to get a live-updating copy of the state.
 Topical takes care of starting and stopping topics as needed, and synchronising state efficiently.

-Multiple clients (users) can share a single topic.
+Multiple clients can share a single topic.

 ## Example (todo list)